Gui-Ferraz/nodejs_alura_backend/notes.md

 Now the project is in a new environment, so you must run `npm install`.
 Finally, run `gcloud run deploy --source . --port=3000`.

-The command ouput contains a Service URL refering to your program, now running in the cloud.
+The command ouput contains a Service URL refering to your program.
+Now it is running in the cloud.